Lizzo: Everything about the controversy around the Special hitmaker

 Lizzo, whose real name is Melissa Viviane Jefferson, is a four-time Grammy Award winner.
 The allegations came as a shock to her fans because Lizzo is known for her uplifting messages and advocacy for body positivity.

-But in the complaint filed at the Los Angeles Superior Court on 2 August, the dancers accused Lizzo, her production company Big Grrrl Big Touring, Inc. (BGBT), and a third person described as a dance captain of sexual, religious and racial harassment as well as discrimination, assault and false imprisonment.
+But in the complaint filed on 1 August at the Los Angeles Superior Court the dancers have accused Lizzo, her production company Big Grrrl Big Touring, Inc. (BGBT), and a third person described as a dance captain of sexual, religious and racial harassment as well as discrimination, assault and false imprisonment.

 What are the accusations against Lizzo?